flare-foundation/fasset-indexer/README.md

 ## FAsset Indexer Xrp

-Needs the environment variables to establish database connection from [the previous section](#fasset-indexer-core) and the following API configuration:
+Needs the environment variables to establish database connection from the [core section](#fasset-indexer-core) and the following rpc configuration:

 - **XRP_RPC_URL**: needs to be set to the rpc of the indexed Ripple node;
 - **XRP_RPC_API_KEY**: should be set to the api key of the indexed Ripple node rpc (not yet implemented);